Following the launch of ChatGPT, artificial intelligence (AI) has been sweeping the business world, and big changes are happening with AI in retail.

 Artificial Intelligence

-The retail industry is always evolving according to customer demand and available technology.
-It's gone from brick-and-mortar to e-commerce to omnichannel, and artificial intelligence is helping retailers improve their operations in a number of ways, including demand forecasting, pricing, and recommendations, to use three of the more prominent examples.
+The retail industry is always evolving according to customer demand and available technology, going from brick-and-mortar to e-commerce to omnichannel.
+Artificial intelligence is helping retailers improve their operations in a number of ways, including demand forecasting, pricing, and recommendations, to use three of the more prominent examples.

 2. Recommendations

-Another popular way to apply AI in retail is through recommendations.
+Recommendations are another popular AI application for the retail industry.
 For example, when you buy something on Amazon, the website will suggest other things based on your past order history, user profile, and other details that AI algorithms process and combine to provide the best answer.

 Most online retailers are also using some form of recommendation AI to improve the customer experience and sell more products to customers.
-That same recommendation engine can also determine, based on past orders and searches, what products you're shown when you go to a site like Amazon.
+That same recommendation engine can also determine the products you're shown when you go to a site like Amazon based on past orders and searches.

-Absent the natural cross-selling benefits of a brick-and-mortar store, online retail uses AI to accomplish similar things, as retailers don't want to miss an opportunity to upsell a product or recommend a complementary add-on.
+Absent the natural cross-selling benefits of a brick-and-mortar store, online retail uses AI to accomplish similar things since retailers don't want to miss an opportunity to upsell a product or recommend a complementary add-on.

 3. Cashier-less technology